jonathan-sitterley/mean-hello-world/README.md

-# MEAN Fullstack: Phase 2 Container Automation
+# MEAN Fullstack: Phase 3 Robotics
 ## Description

-The purpose of this project is to add the following to Phase 1 Hello-World
+The purpose of this project is to add the following to Phase 2 Container Automation

-- Frontend and backend error handling
+- Frontend command UI
-- A modern UI using bootstrap and other tools
+- Server endpoint to receive commands
-- Export the project to a docker container
+- Server service to transmit commands to offboard microcontroller
-- Create scripts to automate the containerization
+- Microcontroller to receive commands and transmit to peripherals

 ## Table of Contents